stalwartlabs/website/docs/smtp/outbound/dns.md

 - `google`: Use Google's public DNS service.
 - `system`: Use the system's default DNS resolver.

-Please note that `system` should be used when [DNS block lists](/docs/smtp/filter/dnsbl) are enabled as lookups from public DNS services are not allowed by most DNSBL services.
+Please note that `system` should be used when using [DNS block lists](/docs/spamfilter/dnsbl) as lookups from public DNS services are not allowed by most DNSBL services.

 Example: